africanvisionmalawi/avm-site/src/pages/environment/kafutwe-food-mill/index.md

     photo: "/img/IMG_9479.jpg"
   - alt: Food Mill update
     photo: "/img/IMG_9478.jpg"
+---

----We are building a Food Mill at Kafutwe.
+We are building a Food Mill at Kafutwe.

 The mill can be used to grind millet, sorghum and legumes, as well as maize.